viecooo/movie-recommendation-based-on-reviews/README.md

-This project builds a movie recommendation system using Deep Learning and Sentiment Analysis to analyze user reviews.
-By classifying sentiments with NLP, and using LSTM for context, it suggests movies based on emotions, improving personalization beyond ratings for better user satisfaction.
+This project builds a movie recommendation system using Deep Learning, Sentiment Analysis, and SVD to analyze user reviews.
+By classifying sentiments with NLP, using LSTM for contextual understanding, and leveraging SVD for matrix factorization, the system suggests movies based on emotions and latent user preferences.
+This approach enhances personalization beyond ratings, leading to better user satisfaction."